 The Big Picture-Intent: The aim of Year 9 is to develop skills and embed knowledge.
 Students will be growing sport specific knowledge of rules strategies and tactics across a range of sports and activities whilst being assessed in Leadership, Performance, Decision making, Mindset and Fitness.
 We also complete a PRE GCSE unit based around fitness which allows them to be GCSE ready - if that is their chosen pathway.
 Our aim is always to produce young people who are active, resilient.
 They know why healthy participation is important and have a lifelong love of Physical Activity.
 They will have the motor competence to take part.
-Students will grow skill levels in the different areas through the 6-8-week units.
-Teachers will adapt their planning to include a lifestyle orientation where needed to allow the big picture aim to be met.
-At a high outcomes pupils will be stretched to learn the core and advanced skills for each sport whilst also focusing on the assessment areas to develop rounded athletes.
-Our intent is that all students will thrive in PE.
+Students will grow skill levels in the different areas through the 6-8 week units.
+Where pupils are lower in ability the teacher will make a decision to be more lifestyle orientated to allow the big picture aim to be met.
+At a pure high ability level pupils will learn the core and advanced skills for each sport whilst also focusing on the assessment areas to develop rounded athletes.
+Our intent is that all students will thrive in PE at their own level of ability.

-Year 9 PE
+Year 9